-Neither the parties nor the Decision-Makers should ask the Investigator(s) their opinions on credibility, recommended findings, or determinations, and the Investigators, Advisors, and parties will refrain from discussion of or questions about these assessments.
+Neither the parties nor the Decision-Makers should ask the Investigator(s) their opinions on credibility, recommended findings, or determinations, and Advisors and parties will refrain from discussion of or questions about these assessments.
 If such information is introduced, the Chair will direct that it be disregarded.

-28. Testimony and Questioning
+29. Testimony and Questioning

-Once the Investigator(s) present their report and are questioned, the parties and witnesses may provide relevant information in turn, beginning with the Complainant, and then in the order determined by the Chair.
-The parties/witnesses will submit to questioning by the Decision-Makers and then by the parties through their Advisors ("cross-examination").
+Once the Investigator(s) presents the report and responds to questions, the parties and witnesses may provide relevant information in turn, beginning with the Complainant, and then in the order determined by the Chair.
+The parties/ witnesses will submit to questioning by the Decision-Makers and then by the parties through their Advisors.

 All questions are subject to a relevance determination by the Chair.
-The Advisor, who will remain seated during questioning, will pose the proposed question orally, electronically, or in writing (orally is the default, but other means of submission may be permitted by the Chair upon request or agreed to by the parties and the Chair), the proceeding will pause to allow the Chair to consider it, and the Chair will determine whether the question will be permitted, disallowed, or rephrased.
+The Advisor, who will remain seated during questioning, will pose the proposed question orally, electronically, or in writing (orally is the default, but other means of submission may be permitted by the Chair upon request if agreed to by the parties and the Chair), the proceeding will pause to allow the Chair to consider the question, and the Chair will determine whether the question will be permitted, disallowed, or rephrased.

-The Chair may explore arguments regarding relevance with the Advisors, if the Chair so chooses.
+The Chair may invite explanations or persuasive statements regarding relevance with the Advisors if the Chair so chooses.
 The Chair may decide to call a recess to review relevancy and other arguments.
 During a recess, the Chair may choose to confer with the Title IX Coordinator.
 The Chair will then state their decision on the question for the record and advise the party/witness to whom the question was directed, accordingly.
 The Chair will explain any decision to exclude a question as not relevant, or to reframe it for relevance.

 The Chair will limit or disallow questions on the basis that they are irrelevant, unduly repetitious (and thus irrelevant), or abusive.
-The Chair has final say on all questions and determinations of relevance, subject to any appeal.
-The Chair may consult with legal counsel on any questions of admissibility.
+The Chair has final say on all questions and determinations of relevance.
+The Chair may consult with the Title IX Coordinator and/or legal counsel on any questions of admissibility.
 The Chair may ask Advisors to frame why a question is or is not relevant from their perspective but will not entertain argument from the Advisors on relevance once the Chair has ruled on a question.